icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Location Affordability Index](https://www.hudexchange.info/programs/location-affordability-index/) - The Location Affordability Index (LAI) works to close this gap by providing estimates of household housing and transportation costs at the neighborhood level along with constituent data on the built environment and demographics.
 - [Opportunity Atlas](https://www.opportunityatlas.org/) - These [datasets provided by Opportunity Insights](https://opportunityinsights.org/data/?geographic_level=0&topic=0&paper_id=1652#resource-listing) allow you to analyze social mobility and a variety of other outcomes from life expectancy to patent rates by neighborhood, college, parental income level, and racial background.
 - [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) - An interactive map that layers georectified Home Owners' Loan Corporation (HOLC) maps onto a modern basemap of the United States.
 These color-coded HOLC maps were a physical embodiment of the real estate practice known as *redlining*.
 Additional Information: License: CC BY-NC-SA 4.0, Geographic Coverage: Major Metropolitan Areas in the Lower 48 US States (1935-1940).
+- [Justice40](https://screeningtool.geoplatform.gov/en/methodology) - The purpose of the tool is to help Federal agencies identify disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
+Combines multiple data sources at the census tract level across eight categories of criteria.

 ### Health